CorBer/teensy_batdetector/src/update202103/readme.md

-Teensy development version march 2021
+Teensy development version april 2021

 /* TEENSY 3.6 PINSETUP (20210309) <br>
     pins marked with X are default in use<br>